Regevd/test/README.md

 # okro

-Main repo for all okro subprojects.
+Min repo for all okro subprojects.